mileswatson/Hosta/README.md

 All of this makes Hosta ideal for private, secure, and censorship resistant communications.

+Furthermore, Hosta is not incentivised to maximise user attention - there are no intrusive advertisements, no greedy shareholders, and no creepy trackers.

 ### What do I need to get started?

+Each user should have an always-on-device (called a *node*) to host their content on.
+The node controls all of the user's data - it stores posts and comments, and controls who can see them.

+They can use a *client* program to access the network - clients allow the user to view the posts, comments, and profiles of users on the network.

-To get started, you need an always-on device to host your content on.
-You can use a desktop, but the recommendation is to use a Raspberry Pi running Ubuntu or similar.
+To get started, it is recommended to use a Raspberry Pi + Ubuntu to run the node, and a desktop computer + Windows to run the client.

-You will also need a device that supports the Hosta application.
-At the moment, this is limited to a desktop running the latest version of Windows - however, more platforms may be available in the future.
+# The Technical Section

-## DNS
+### DNS

 Will try to make it as far as possible:
 1. Manual IP entry